 The Committee may specifically authorise the Governor to decide matters within the remit of the Committee (cf Section 2-8, Sub-section 3, of the Central Bank Act).
 The Governor may also decide a matter when it is necessary for a decision to be made swiftly, and it would be impracticable or too time-consuming to convene the Committee.
 The Governor shall inform the Committee in writing of the decision as soon as possible.

 The decision to confer authority shall state whether that authority may be delegated.

-When it is required for managing a crisis or for reasons of security or contingency, the Governor may, in specified areas, delegate his or her authority to the responsible director or to a specially designated responsible person.
+When it is required for managing a crisis or for reasons of security or contingency preparedness, the Governor may, in delineated areas, delegate his or her authority to the responsible director or to a specially designated responsible person.

 The Governor is responsible for the day-to-day management of Norges Bank’s activities and ensures that the Committee’s decisions are carried out.

 6-2 Deputy Governors

 The Deputy Governors are the first and second deputy chairs of the Committee, respectively.
 They act in the Governor’s stead in the Governor’s absence , and then exercise the Governor’s authority.

 7 Committee position – responsibilities, impartiality, ethical rules, duty of confidentiality etc